What is paratyphoid fever?

 How is paratyphoid fever diagnosed?

 Laboratory testing of feces (stool) or blood is the most common way to diagnose paratyphoid fever.
-The bacteria may also be identified in other body fluids.
+The bacteria are sometimes also identified in other body fluids.

 What is the treatment for paratyphoid fever?

 Antibiotics and supportive care are used to treat paratyphoid fever.
-If your healthcare provider prescribes antibiotics, it is important that you take the medicine exactly as instructed and take all the medicine.
+If your healthcare provider prescribes antibiotics, it is important that you take the medicine exactly as instructed.

 How can paratyphoid fever be prevented?